collective/collective.pwexpiry/README.rst

 Introduction
 ============

 The ``collective.pwexpiry`` package is an add-on Product for Plone that brings the feature of controlling the password expiration in Plone.
 It is useful when there's a need of forcing the portal's members to follow the specific password policy.

 Features
 ========
 * Possibility to register and define custom password validation methods
 * Possibility to define user's passwords period of validity
+* Possibility to check if the password has been used in the last x variants.
+And disallow reuse.
 * Possibility to register custom notification actions to be triggered when the password's period of validity is getting closer
 * Provides a script that can be periodically executed from the command line (i.e. by cron).
   The script checks for the user's passwords expiration dates and triggers the registered notification actions (i.e. sending email to the relevant users).
 * Provides a protection mechanizm to avoid notifying given user twice the same day
 * Possibility to lock an account if too many invalid password attemps were tried

 Installation